mkvlrn/template-nest/README.md

 ### `yarn dev`

 Runs the project in watch mode, automatically restarting on changes.
-Uses swc to run the typescript code without transpiling to `./build`.
+Uses [swc-node](https://github.com/swc-project/swc-node) to run the typescript code without transpiling to `./build`.

 ### `yarn build`

-Builds the project to `./build`.
+Builds/transpiles the code to `./build`.
 Again uses swc, but this time it will transpile to esm compatible javascript.

 ### `yarn start`